C3n7ral051nt4g3ncy/C3n7ral051nt4g3ncy/README.md

 - First to find the Protonmail Custom Domain trick ⚛️ [- Found that the API shows the main email address for any custom domain that uses a catch-all, no matter what the input in front of {%@domain.com} is](https://twitter.com/OSINT_Tactical/status/1666505637780398101?s=20)
 - Created a Map (in French) of firearms that have been used (confirmed shots fired), stolen, or seen on social media during the France June/July 2023 Riots.
 The map was/is used by Law Enforcement, French and foreign OSINT community members, and viewed thousands of times --> [Click here to see the Map](https://goo.gl/maps/vszdNxCvkVFChcDm8)
 - First to find the Google Calendar OSINT Technique 📆 [- Found a way of checking if any email is tied to a Google Account by using Google Calendar](https://twitter.com/OSINT_Tactical/status/1677405840146309121?s=20)
+- Found a new technique for Snapchat Map in November 2023 to get the date and time of a video

 <br>